-The sequence of production operations can be modelled by a chain of operations connected by their input-output parameters [10], [9].
-Having process models with the required accuracy is especially important in the case of process chains where the errors may cumulate.
+The sequence of production operations can be modelled by a chain of operations connected by their input-output parameters [6], [7].
 In the following space a block-oriented software named 'ProcessManager' will be introduced for optimising operations and/or production chains according to criteria handled by the usual weighting technique.
 It can be considered as an extension of the modelling and search techniques introduced for single processes.

-ProcessManager incorporates (Figure 2):
+ProcessManager incorporates (Fig. 1):